Hackers News Hackers News

 Code attempting to obtain an elevated COM object for privilege escalation (Source – Zscaler)

-With full elevated privileges in hand, the final stage executes.
-A PowerShell command, decoded at runtime, creates the C:Temp directory, downloads ScreenConnect.ClientSetup.msi from x0[.]at/qOfN.msi, and installs it using msiexec.
+With administrative privileges secured, the final stage of the attack commences.
+A PowerShell command, decoded at runtime, first creates the C:Temp directory.
+Subsequently, it downloads ScreenConnect.ClientSetup.msi from x0[.]at/qOfN.msi and installs it using msiexec.
+Upon successful installation, the attacker gains complete remote access to the victim’s machine via the legitimate ScreenConnect infrastructure.

 PowerShell command that downloads ScreenConnect.ClientSetup.msi and installs it via msiexec (Source - Zscaler)